“It’s not the heat, it’s the stupidity.”— Type 1 diabetic Ironman, endurance cyclist, and ultrarunner Isabella Arjona, Houston, TX

 Nothing good, that’s for sure.
 Pretty sure the insulin’s going to break down even faster.

 For me, the telltale sign of cooked insulin is when correction boluses are about as effective as injecting water.
+If you’re trying to convince yourself that for some reason that bowl of keto cereal and Fairlife low-carb milk suddenly spiked your sugar after several days of long hot runs…try correcting with a fresh bottle of insulin.

 Looking at the T:connect data upload is also useful.
 The changing BG trend and TDD vs normal days with good insulin are easy to see.
 And the insulin-on-board overlay is an instant visual shock of just how much extra insulin it’s taking to make even a tiny dent in it.